ivanearisty/obsidian/Classes + Uni/Open Source/Measuring Software Development.md

 *You're saying we, who is this we?
 Do CTOs have like a processes team*

+if you want to get executives attention, build a metric so the problem looks bad.
+Also make it look worse than what they could ever guess.

 Github pulse metrics

 Accelerate: Top quintile companies measuring, also are top companies in the marketplace.